MrDham/Pure-Data---FM-3-Op-Synth/README.md

 A Pure Data very simple 3 operator FM synth that works well with MIDI Theremin https://github.com/MrDham/OpenTheremin_V3_with_MIDI

-This synth is developed in Pure Data languge. for more information go to : www.puredata.info/.
+This synth is developed in Pure Data language. for more information go to : www.puredata.info/.

 It consist in 3 serialised FM operators.